 This long and uninterrupted stretch of white sand separates the iconic red rock landscape of Cape Range National Park from the emerald lagoons of Ningaloo Marine Park, one of the largest fringing reefs in the world.

 Turquoise Bay offers all the ingredients you need for the perfect honeymoon and romantic getaway holiday.

-Unwind and sunbathe on the powder-white sand, surf an offshore reef break from Surfers Beach, scuba dive Ningaloo Reef or wade right into the lagoon at Bundegi Beach where you can snorkel above brilliant coral gardens teeming with colourful tropical fish only metres from the shoreline.
+Unwind and sunbathe on the powder-white sand, scuba dive the reef or wade into the lagoon and snorkel above brilliant coral gardens teeming with colourful tropical fish only metres from the shoreline.